zend-patterns/ZendServerDeploymentHelper/README.md

 DB credentials can be taken automatically from Zend Server user constants if set in the following format: DB_USERNAME, DB_PASSWORD, DB_DATABASE, DB_HOSTNAME

-### Vhost
-Custom Vhost files can be set in a deployment package.
-These custom vhost files overwrite the default Zend Server vhost files.
-Vhost files can only be written in pre_activate.php.
-Template Vhost file available in the package is necessary.

 ## Installation
 Directory Zx and deph.php have to placed in the same directory as the hook script, so of course they have to be included in the deployment